MexicoOfficial Name: United Mexican States

 Travel & Transportation

-While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
+TRAFFIC SAFTEY AND ROAD CONDITIONS: While in Mexico, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Mexico is provided for general reference only, and may not be totally accurate in a particular location or circumstance.
 Public transportation vehicles, specifically taxis and city buses, often do not comply with traffic regulations, including observing speed limits and stopping at red lights.

 Insurance: Mexican insurance is required for all vehicles, including rental vehicles.
 Mexican auto insurance is sold in most cities and towns on both sides of the border.
 U.S. automobile liability insurance is not valid in Mexico, nor is most collision and comprehensive coverage issued by U.S. companies.
 Motor vehicle insurance is considered invalid in Mexico if the driver is found to be under the influence of alcohol or drugs.